MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-and-run.md

 In the following tutorials, you'll focus on the sections of the app manifest for building personal and channel tabs.

+### App scaffolding (`src`)

+The toolkit automatically creates scaffolding for you in the `src` directory based on the capabilities you added during setup.

+If you create a tab during setup, for example, the `App.js` file in the `src/components` directory is important because it handles the initialization and routing of your app.
+It calls the [Microsoft Teams SDK](../tabs/how-to/using-teams-client-sdk.md) to establish communication between your app and Teams.

-### Package (`Development.zip`)
+### App package (`Development.zip`)

-Also located in the `.publish` directory, you need the app package to [sideload your app](../concepts/deploy-and-publish/overview.md#upload-your-app-directly) in Teams.
-It's also used when [publishing to your organization's app catalog](../concepts/deploy-and-publish/overview.md#publish-to-your-organizations-app-catalog) or [AppSource](../concepts/deploy-and-publish/appsource/publish.md).
+Located in the `.publish` directory, you need the app package to [sideload your app](../concepts/deploy-and-publish/overview.md#upload-your-app-directly) in Teams.
+The package is also used when [publishing to your organization's app catalog](../concepts/deploy-and-publish/overview.md#publish-to-your-organizations-app-catalog) or [AppSource](../concepts/deploy-and-publish/appsource/publish.md).

 Here are some details about the app package files: